Jaseci-Labs/jaseci/docs/docs/canonicai/main_eecs449.md

 jaseci > jac dot main.jac
 ```

-This command runs the `init` walker of the `main.jac` program and return the state of its graph in DOT format after the walker has finished.
+This command runs the `init` walker of the `main.jac` program and prints the state of its graph in DOT format after the walker has finished.
 [The DOT language](https://graphviz.org/doc/info/lang.html) is a popular graph description language widely used for representing complex graphs.

 The output should look something like this